 “There's a difference between showing and sharing,” Dr. Cousineau says.
 “Showing—or, oversharing—is because you care about other people's opinions.
 Sharing is about mindfulness of your own needs and relationships.”
 The point: When you start to waiver, make sure you're prioritizing your own feelings over other people's.

 If all else fails, respond with one of these one-liners to shut down the show-me-your-dress pressure.

 Sarcastic: “I'm pulling a Katniss Everdeen and I'm going to burst into flames down the aisle.”

 Conservative: “I'm not showing people because I want to be traditional about it.”

-Clever: “I already deleted all the pics because I was afraid [the groom] would see it.”
+Clever: “I already deleted all the pictures because I was afraid the groom would see it.”

 Perky: “I'm not showing people but I'm dying for you to see it because it's amazing!”